Alanine42/Caplog/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

 Referenced Library: Selenium (https://www.selenium.dev/) for web scraping.

+2022/1/16: Working in Python now.
+Life is short.